membase/ns_server/README.markdown

 ## Starting

 The ns_server can be started through the start.sh script found in the main directory.
 It starts under sasl, which will give you more detailed logging on both progress and failures of the application and the heirarcy.

 If you'd like to just start a shell, then interact with the running application, start just-shell.sh and then run `application:start(ns_server)`.

+To start with a different node name, and pass parameters (such as a different config file), use:

+  ./start_name.sh $NODE_NAME -ns_server ns_server_config \"$CONFIG_FILE\"

+For example:

+  ./start_name.sh ns_2 -ns_server ns_server_config \"priv/config2\"

 Copyright (c) 2010, NorthScale, Inc.